Leave Policy in Nigeria

 Paternity Leave

-The male is entitled to 14 working days of paternity leave.
+- Federal civil servants: 14 working days of paid paternity leave.

-At Gloroots, we recognize that navigating leave policies can be intricate, particularly when expanding your business and hiring globally.
-Our platform guarantees adherence to Nigeria's labor regulations, maintains precise leave balances, processes leave requests effortlessly, and produces detailed leave reports.
-By partnering with Gloroots, you can focus on scaling your business while we handle the complexities of employee leave management.
-Contact us to discover how Gloroots can streamline your HR processes and improve your operations in Nigeria .
+At Gloroots, we recognize that managing leave policies can be intricate, particularly when expanding your business and hiring globally.
+Our platform supports adherence to Nigeria's labor regulations, maintains precise leave balances, processes leave requests, and produces detailed leave reports.
+We also support payroll management across local currencies and provide the full benefits of EOR for teams scaling internationally.
+By partnering with Gloroots, you can focus on scaling your business while we run employee leave management.
+Contact us to discover how Gloroots can support your HR operations in Nigeria.